rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/global-permissions.md

 - cluster-owner
 ```

 Any user with this permission will be a cluster-owner on all downstream clusters.
-If a new cluster is added (regardless of type), the user will be made an owner on that cluster as well.
+If a new cluster is added, regardless of type, the user will be an owner on that cluster as well.

 :::danger

-Using this field on [default Global Roles](#configuring-default-global-permissions) is not recommended - this may result in users gaining excessive permissions.
+Using this field on [default Global Roles](#configuring-default-global-permissions) may result in users gaining excessive permissions.

 :::